top of page

 **Important, Please Read***

 Project Origins, in its ongoing exploration of the earliest history of personal transistorized computing, managed to track down and acquire a key historic part of the estate of Robert Ragen, the legendary inventor of the Friden 130.
 The Friden 130 is regarded by many as the first commercial transistorized desktop calculator.
-This particular estate portion consists of vast - previously unknown & unpublished - internal Friden Calculator Company documents and artifacts including prototypes, color slides, audio tapes of key internal discussions, and much more.
+This particular estate portion consists of vast - previously unknown & unpublished - Friden Calculator Company artifacts including prototypes, color slides, audio tapes of key internal discussions, and much more.

 Because of its size, the curator will scan/digitize and upload it piecemeal over time, starting with the first two hundred (200) color slide samples (see below) concerning the development of the Friden 130, going back to it's earliest flickerings in May 1961, and giving a near-complete photographic timeline throughout the entire process.
-Also, posted below are several hours of audio recordings of Robert Ragen and his Team concerning the Friden 130 and the Friden 150.
-The Friden 150 was the previously unknown printing version of the Friden 130 that led to working prototypes (see and listen below), but never went into mass production.
+Also, posted below are several hours of audio recordings of Robert Ragen and his Team concerning the Friden 130 and the Friden 152.
+The Friden 152 was the previously unknown printing version of the Friden 130 that led to working prototypes (see and listen below), but never went into mass production.
 There is a also a protracted behind the scenes discussion and debate over the use of integrated circuits in calculators among the production supervisors and engineers of the Friden 130, together with Friden's freshly minted new President (listen below).

 The next intermediate-term posting will be "Ragen's Robots" with a spoiler shown below, chronologically posted under December 1963.